opengeospatial/OGC-Web-API-Guidelines/README.md

 |  | - 429 - Too Many Requests
 | - 500 - Internal Server Error | - 503 - Service Unavailable

-Be explicit which 30x statucs code your API supports.
+Be explicit which 30x status codes your API supports.
 For any supported 30x follow the HTTP semantics.

 ### Principle #9 – Use of HTTP Header